-In 1914, the federal government assumed responsibility for Indiana Harbor and the canal.
-An act of June 12, 1917, appropriated $100,000 for the establishment and improvement of aids to navigation at Indiana Harbor.
-A stone-filled crib topped with concrete was built along with 810 feet of the east breakwater under contract by Great Lakes Dredge & Dock Co of Chicago.
-A reinforced concrete lighthouse measuring forty-four by sixty-five feet and with a height of twenty feet was built atop the crib.
+In 1914, the federal government assumed responsibility for Indiana Harbor and the canal, and an act of June 12, 1917, appropriated $100,000 for the establishment and improvement of federal aids to navigation at Indiana Harbor.
+A stone-filled crib topped with concrete was built along with 810 feet of the east breakwater under contract by Great Lakes Dredge & Dock Co of Chicago, and a reinforced concrete lighthouse measuring forty-four by sixty-five feet and with a height of twenty feet was built atop the crib.
 This major light was activated on May 2, 1924, but two smaller automatic acetylene lights, set atop thirty-one-foot-tall steel towers, had been established earlier.
 The one to mark the east pierhead went into operation on June 5, 1920, and the one to mark the west breakwater commenced operation on July 14, 1923.

-As fill was added to the lake surrounding the Indiana Harbor East Breakwater Lighthouse, the entrance to the harbor moved northward.
-The east breakwater was extended roughly 2,300 feet to the north in 1934 and 1935.
+As fill was added to the lake surrounding Indiana Harbor East Breakwater Lighthouse, the entrance to the harbor moved northward.
+As a result, the east breakwater was extended roughly 2,300 feet to the north in 1934 and 1935.
 A steel tower set atop an arched concrete base was placed on a pier at the outermost point of the rubble-mound extension to mark the new entrance to the harbor.
 This modern structure is a twin to the tower placed on the Port Washington, Wisconsin breakwater the same year.
 Originally, a fourth-order Fresnel lens was used in the lighthouse, producing a white flash of one second duration every 7.5 seconds from a focal plan of 78 feet.
 Today, a modern green beacon sits atop the art deco tower sending out a signature of three seconds on followed by three seconds off.

-Foreign competition has taken its toll on the industry surrounding Indiana Harbor, but although the names of the mills have changed over the years, a significant amount of steel continues to be produced there.
+Foreign competition has taken its toll on the industry surrounding Indiana Harbor.
+Although the names of the mills have changed over the years, a significant amount of steel continues to be produced there.
 The heavy industry in the area has polluted the canal and harbor, but in 2001 plans for the dredging and cleanup of the waterway were being made, using as a model the successful project carried out on the contaminated Cuyahoga River in Cleveland.